 Or, if a section has a change, click the change notification "sticky note" icon to the left of the section's title:

-This will open that section's version history, where you can add an annotation for Viewers/Signers or Editors:
+This will open that section's version history, where you can add an annotation for Viewers/Signers or Editors/Collaborators:

 Previewing Annotations

-If you click the "Preview" button next to the "Publish..." button within the editor or the preview button at the bottom of the annotations page within the publishing flow, a preview of your handbook will open.
+If you click the "Preview" button next to the "Publish..." button within the editor or the preview button at the bottom of the annotations page within the publishing flow (or any other "Preview" buttons), a preview of the document will open.

-Annotations appear in the bottom left corner of the screen just like they'd be presented to someone who's viewing your handbook.
+Annotations appear in the bottom left corner of the screen just like they'd be presented to someone who's viewing the document.
 The box is different depending on whether or not the viewer needs to sign an acknowledgement.

-By default, this box will show all active annotations that any employee could possibly see if they were viewing the handbook and did not need to sign.
+By default, this box will show all active annotations that any employee could possibly see if they were viewing the document and did not need to sign.

-You can adjust what the box (and what the rest of the handbook) looks like by changing how you are previewing the handbook via the preview settings bar at the top of the screen.
+You can adjust what the box (and what the rest of the document) looks like by changing how you are previewing via the preview settings bar at the top of the screen:

-If you preview the handbook as a person, you'll see exactly what they would see.
+If you preview the document as a person, you'll see exactly what they would see.

 Viewing Annotations

-People viewing a handbook will see a personalized list of all possible annotations.
+People viewing a document will see a personalized list of all annotations.

 For those who do not need to sign anything:

-If someone has never viewed the handbook before, they won't see any annotations since, to them, the handbook is brand new and has never changed.
+If someone has never viewed the document before, they won't see any annotations since, to them, the document is brand new and has never changed.

-If someone has viewed the handbook before, they'll see a list of the new annotations since then.
+If someone has viewed the document before, they'll see a list of the new annotations since then.

 Note: Annotations must be dismissed by viewers via a "Got It, Dismiss" button: